 36. American University

 One of the core principles of American University is “advancing social justice and civic responsibility.”
 Its main focus on achieving this is through the college’s Center for Community Engagement & Service.
 The center runs a range of charitable programs aimed at improving Washington DC, America and the entire world.
 These include a reading tutor program and a social justice alternative breaks program for students.
-Alumni really benefit from these kinds of experiences.
+Alumni benefit from these kinds of experiences.
 For instance, college alumnus Louis Clark went on to found the Government Accountability, which is GoFundMe’s best government accountability charity to donate to.

 35. Fresno State University